timdodsgon/journey-to-saas/README.md

 ### Core Technologies
 - **NEXT.js:** Ideal for server-side rendering and hybrid applications.
+- **Open Next:** OpenNext takes the Next.js build output and converts it into a package that can be deployed an AWS serverless platform.
 - **AWS Lambda:** Scalable, event-driven computing.
 - **CloudFront:** Efficient content delivery.
 - **Amazon DynamoDB:** Scalable NoSQL database.